 Life insurance can be an important way for you to financially provide for your family if you were no longer here to support them.
 The recommended coverage is different from person to person, but several factors can help you estimate the amount of coverage that is right for you.

-If you have a family or others who depend on you, you could want life insurance to help protect them financially.
-When determining how much life insurance you may need, you could factor in the cost of caring for dependents, such as your children or your parents, as well as their cost of living after you’ve gone.
-Then you could add up your monthly bills and fixed expenses, and make a list of what you provide for your family.
-Included can be necessities like food and medical costs, and you may also want to add in discretionary funding for vacations and other quality of life needs.
-Depending on who you are supporting and how many, you then may need to adjust your death benefit amount.
+If you have a family or other loved ones who depend on you, you may be considering life insurance to help create a financial safety net for the future.
+When determining how much life insurance you may need, you could factor in the cost of caring for dependents, such as your children or your parents.
+Think about the amount of money they would need to cover daily living expenses.
+Make a list of necessities like food, utilities, and medical costs, and consider adding in discretionary funding for vacations and other needs.
+To estimate the minimum amount of life insurance you may require, these questions can be a helpful place to start:

 2 Source: Investopedia, 2021

 The primary purpose of life insurance is to provide a death benefit to beneficiaries.
 Because of the uncertainty surrounding all funding options except savings, it is crucial to make personal savings the cornerstone of your college funding program.
 However, even a well-conceived savings plan can be vulnerable.
 Should you die prematurely, your savings plan could come to an abrupt end.
 To protect against this unexpected event, life insurance may be the only vehicle that can help assure the completion of a funding plan.
 In addition to the financial protection aspect of insurance, the tax-deferred buildup of cash values can be part of your college savings plan.
 Generally, if the policy is not a Modified Endowment Contract then tax-free withdrawals can be made up to the contract's cost basis.
 Moreover, if the policy is not a Modified Endowment Contract, then loans in excess of the cost basis are also tax free as long as the policy remains in force.